RafaelMTA13/Patient-Queue-Management-System/README.md

 RESTful API: A clean API built with Node.js and Express for handling patient registration, listing, and deletion.

 💻 How to Run the Project
-Clone the Repository: Download the project files.
+1. Install Dependencies

-Install Dependencies: Open your terminal in the project folder and run:
+Open your terminal in the project folder and run:

 Bash

 npm install express sqlite3 cors body-parser
+2. Start the Server
-Start the Server: Run the following command in your terminal:
+Run the following command in your terminal:

 Bash

 node server.js
+3. Access the Application
-Access the Application: Open your web browser and navigate to these URLs:
+Open your web browser and navigate to these URLs:

 Patient Registration: http://localhost:3000/